-Below are some funding sources and grants that your communities of faith and other United Church entities can apply for.
+Below are Regional funding sources and grants that your communities of faith and other United Church entities can apply for.
 Please check individual organization’s section for information, requirements and deadline for application.
-Click here for a PDF overview of national United Church grants, updated November 2021.
+Looking for national United Church grant options?
+Scroll down on this page; you can also click here for an overview.

 Bursary Funds